Mental ill health

 Mental health is something we all have and we should look after it as we would our physical health.

-An incredible one in four of us experience mental ill health every year.
+Around one in 3 of us experience mental ill health every year.
 And yet it is often difficult to talk about, and can leave us feeling isolated and alone.

 Poor mental health can limit how we go about our everyday life and then can lead to more serious problems.
 In certain stressful situations, for example, work pressures can cause poor concentration, mood swings and sleep disturbance.
 These symptoms can be just temporary as the situation improves, but at their worst, can have a devastating impact on people's lives or even lead to complete breakdown.